REST API

 Example Interactions

 Most developers use cURL to test and debug RESTful APIs.
 This is a simple command-line tool that you can use to get up to speed with our API.
-We will be providing code samples for common languages in the future.

 To retrieve a representation, use the GET method.
 For example (using cURL's -X option to specify the request method):